DEFY Blogsearch the defy medical knowledge base:

 How to come off TRT and possibly reset your HPTA Axis

-You do not want to stop testosterone "cold turkey", this will lead to unnecessary symptoms that could last for many months.
-This is an example of just one protocol, since there really is no "one way" to do it.
-This has proven a very effective protocol for Defy, but of course every patient is different and therefore treatments are individualized as needed.
-A good TRT doctor will customize the approach based upon the patients response.
+You do not want to stop testosterone "cold turkey", because this can lead to unnecessary symptoms that could last for many months.
+Below is an example of just one protocol, since there really is no "one way" to do it.
+This has proven a very effective protocol for some patients, but of course every patient is different and therefore treatments are individualized as needed.
+Defy’s expert care team develops unique protocols based on each patient’s needs and responses.

 TRT: Endogenous Restoration protocol for Men Discontinuing TRT

-Male patients who have been taking any form of exogenous Testosterone long term, longer than 12 weeks, will have secondary hypogonadism induced by the negative feedback response to the exogenous testosterone use.
-The purpose of this protocol is to stimulate the testes using HCG so that they are able to produce testosterone once again, while also preparing them to respond to endogenous LH/FSH (gonadotropins).
+Male patients who have been taking any form of exogenous testosterone long term (longer than 12 weeks) will likely have significant secondary hypogonadism induced by the negative feedback response to the s testosterone supplementation.
+The purpose of this protocol is to stimulate the testes using HCG so that they are able to produce testosterone once again, while also preparing them to respond to endogenous (natural) LH/FSH (gonadotropins).

-Symptomology (the study of your symptoms) must also play a role in determining desired response.
+Symptomology (the study of your symptoms) must also play a role in determining the desired response.

 If the patient does not respond to HCG stimulation protocol after a reasonable period of time, it’s possible that the patient is experiencing primary hypogonadism, or the inability to produce natural testosterone.
 At this time, the physician will likely provide a more comprehensive and thorough evaluation to determine the cause of the hypogonadism.

 Men with primary hypogonadism typically benefit greatly from continuing hormone replacement therapy.
 If you think you may have primary hypogonadism, Defy Medical’s experienced care team can help guide you into the optimal protocol to maintain your health and quality of life.